A Guide to OCD Treatments

 What is OCD?

 Obsessive-compulsive disorder (OCD) is a chronic disorder in which a person has uncontrollable, reoccurring thoughts (obsessions) and behaviors (compulsions).
 These obsessions and compulsions interfere with daily activities and cause significant distress.
-Obsessions are characterized by unwanted and intrusive images, urges, and thoughts that lead to feelings of distress.
-At the same time, compulsions are behaviors that a person may engage in to neutralize obsessions.

 Cognitive Behavioral Therapy Treatments for OCD

-OCD Treatment Medication
+Ongoing Support After OCD Treatment

 Finding Help & Support at an OCD and Anxiety Treatment Center